nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 ![](https://d2908q01vomqb2.cloudfront.net/5b384ce32d8cdef02bc3a139d4cac0a22bb029e8/2019/10/01/TransitGateway2.png)
 ### [Egress-only internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html)
 - Allows outbound communication over IPv6 from instances in your VPC to the internet, and prevents the internet from initiating an IPv6 connection with your instances
-- An egress-only internet gateway is for use with IPv6 traffic only.
-To enable outbound-only internet communication over IPv4, use a NAT gateway instead
+- **An egress-only internet gateway is for use with IPv6 traffic only**.
+To enable outbound-only internet communication **over IPv4, use a NAT gateway instead**
 - An instance in your public subnet can connect to the internet through the internet gateway if it has a public IPv4 address or an IPv6 address.
 Similarly, resources on the internet can initiate a connection to your instance using its public IPv4 address or its IPv6 address; for example, when you connect to your instance using your local computer
 - If you want your instance to be able to access the internet, but you want to prevent resources on the internet from initiating communication with your instance, you can use an egress-only internet gateway
 - To do this, create an egress-only internet gateway in your VPC, and then add a route to your route table that points all IPv6 traffic (::/0) or a specific range of IPv6 address to the egress-only internet gateway